mattpower02/DoxSnippet/README.md

 Setup for this extension is simple.
 Simply click install and wait for the install to finish.
 After a successful install, make sure the extension is enabled.
 Now, whenever you are editing a c++ file within VSCode, if you use any of the shortcuts such as !full, you will see the snippet and use this extension to help with documentation for Doxygen!

+To setup this extension locally (on mac): create a new folder 'DoxSnip' and put it on your desktop.
+Download all of the files and place it into that folder.
+Then, open finder and hit 'command + shift + h' to get to users.
+Then, hit 'command + shift + . ' To show hidden files.
+Scroll down to .vscode (hidden folder), open the folder and naigate to extensions.
+Drag the 'DoxSnip' folder into the extensions folder.
+Restart VSCode and look for DoxSnip under installed extensions!

 ## Known Issues